 Student emergency fund

-The Emergency Fund is now accepting requests from current CEU students facing personal financial hardship caused by the war in Ukraine on a rolling basis.
-This fund includes contributions from the President's Discretionary Fund and from the Student Union.
-For more details, please visit this site.
+The Emergency Fund provides support for current CEU students facing personal financial hardship caused by the war in Ukraine on a rolling basis.
+For more details, please visit this site (institutional login required).

-Via the OSUN funded Threatened Scholars Integration Initiative (TSI) CEU Departments can request urgent short-term assistance to students and scholars from Ukraine through matching or top-up funding.
-For more details, please contact the OSUN Secretariat at CEU.
+Via the OSUN Threatened Scholars Integration Initiative (TSI) CEU Departments can request short-term assistance to students and scholars in extreme emergencies.
+For more details, please contact Oleksandr Shtokvych.

 Flexible teaching and payment arrangements